BlackHolePerturbationToolkit/RegularizationParameters/README.md

 # Regularization parameters

 This repository contains all the lastest regularization parameters.
 These parameters can be used to compute the regular field at the location of the particle.
-If you use these parameters, please cite the suitable references as laid out below as well as the phbtoolkit.
+If you use these parameters, please cite the suitable references as laid out below as well as the BHPToolkit as outlined on the [homepage](http://bhptoolkit.org/).
 The most generic cases are listed first, with more specific cases following.

 The notation used below follows that introduced by Heffernan et al. in Phys.
 Rev. D 82, 104023 (2012).
 This translates to the orignal notation as: <br/>
                                                 A<sub>a</sub>: F<sub>a[-1]</sub>,